 Each year, the Global Business Association offers a structured trip to a major international business center.
 This year, students spent a week in Istanbul learning about Turkish business.
 They toured two universities, the Istanbul Stock Exchange, the largest telecom company in Turkey, a Turkish private equity firm, and the Turkish equivalent of Yahoo. .

 Student-led organizations provide outstanding opportunities for students to lead and learn outside of the classroom.
 Examples include Vanderbilt Marketing Association’s Marketing Madness, where students compete to create the best booth for a sponsoring organization in a tradeshow-style setting; plant tours sponsored by the Operations Club; and career symposia sponsored by the Human and Organizational Performance Association.
-Click here for a list of Owen student organizations.
+Click here for a list of Vanderbilt Owen Graduate School of Management student organizations.
 Note that students create new clubs each year, so the list is always changing.

 Student-Managed Investment Funds